 - You simply divide how much was paid in dividends in cash terms in a given year per share by how much one share cost to buy.

 The estimates applied to each of the six stocks in the text above were calculated using the most recent dividend per share divided by the share price for each company on 27th July 2020.
 If prices had been taken on another date, then the yield calculation would have been different.

 With dividend investing being so popular, a lot of brokers and research houses offer tables that use real-time prices.
 AskTraders has also produced research notes such as these, which go into the subject in greater detail.

 Modern brokers allow you to follow your positions on desktop platforms or on mobile trading apps.
-There are also free demo accounts on offer so you can practise the mechanics of trading, experiment with virtual cash and learn how to access research and analysis tools.
+There are also free demo accounts on offer, so you can practice the mechanics of trading, experiment with virtual cash, and learn how to access research and analysis tools.